ThaMarlock/Styleguids/C-Sharp.md

 This document outlines the recommended coding style for C# projects.
 It aims to improve code readability, consistency, and maintainability, aligning with Google's internal practices for other languages.

 ## General
+- Max Characters per line: 92
+- Code and Comments in different lines and never in the same line

 ### Naming Conventions
 - Classes, methods, enums, public fields, public properties, namespaces: PascalCase (e.g., MyClass, GetUserData)